AvLab-CV/Face_Mask_Generator/README.md

 How to use:
 --
-1. 下載github
-2. 下載fan github，將圖片輸入至fan獲得68點landmark
+1. Clone the Repository to preserve Directory Structure.
-3. In **/sample/** directory, we provide 3 images to test the mask generator.
+2. In **/sample/** directory, we provide 3 images to test the mask generator.
-4. In **/landmark/test.csv**, we provide the 68 landmarks and face types for 3 samples.
+3. In **/landmark/test.csv**, we provide the 68 landmarks and face types for 3 samples.
-5. To geneate the masks for samples, run the following commands:
+4. To geneate the masks for samples, run the following commands:
 ```python make_mask.py.py ```

 ```bash
-Definition of face types :
+Definition of the face types :

 Example : 0_1
 The first number "0" means the facial image is frontal and "1" means the facial image is profile.